joelbowen/joel-dot-software/content/blog/5-software-project-management-questions/index.md

 The wording of this question is important: how is the team able to use their time?
 The question assumes the team wants to use their time well and asks whether they can achieve their goals.

 A good software project manager should clearly show how the team has been able to use their time.
-This is only possible if there is a consistent process in place and a healthy degree of trust between the team and the project manager.
+This is only possible if there is a consistent and effective process in place with a healthy degree of trust between the team and the project manager.

 Some clarifying questions may be: